JoshuaOlubori/JoshuaOlubori/README.md

 # **Hi there!** 👋🏼
 I’m Joshua, a analytics engineer with an environmental engineering background.
 I enjoy working with numbers, setting data free from the confines of spreadsheets and tables!
-Transitioning to data since January 2021.
+Working in data since January 2021.

+A detailed profile is on my [Linkedin](https://www.linkedin.com/in/joshua-edun/).

 ### 📚 **Courses and Certifications**